ionrock/xenv/README.md

  - A configuration file and/or environment variables to turn on features and set functionality.

- - Standardized logging for sending logs to a centralized collector or local syslog.

  - Registration with a service discovery system or DNS.

-The `xenv` executable allows you to consider all these sorts of details when starting the process as opposed to depending on configuration management or an orchestration system to provide the necessary functionality.
-The benefit here is that you can begin to test these variable conditions during development, encapsulate assumptions and reliably debug the functionality because it is the same code and not a feature of an upstream system like Kubernetes, CI or a provisioned host.

 Here is an example:
 ```yaml